-21.9 PAYMENTS TO OWNER
+21.9 Payments to Owner

 During the term of the HAP contract, LRHA shall make housing assistance payments to the owner in accordance with the terms of the HAP contract.
-During the term of the HAP contract, payments shall be made for each month that a contract unit complies with HQS and is leased to and occupied by an eligible family.
+During the term of the HAP contract, payments shall be made for each month that a contract unit complies with NSPIRE standards and is leased to and occupied by an eligible family.
 The housing assistance payment shall be paid to the owner on or about the first day of the month for which payment is due unless the owner and LRHA agree on a later date.